 Active share is one useful tool among many others when evaluating mutual fund manager skill.
-Investors should also consider a variety of other risk and performance metrics when choosing a manager.
+Although investors should not conclude that fund managers with high active share will always deliver benchmarkbeating returns.
+These managers may also underperform the index.
+For these reasons, investors should also consider other risk and performance metrics when choosing a manager.
 Different market capitalizations and investment categories may also affect active share.

 2 Portfolio managers who employ a strategy similar to the benchmark while also achieving similar returns, but charge a fee for active management.